I Am Groot: Animation and editing

+Visual effects and animation for the series were created by Luma Pictures, which was joined by Trixter for the second season short "Groot's Snow Day".
 Work on the series' photorealistic animation style began by August 2021.
 Winderbaum explained that Marvel Studios wanted I Am Groot to feel "directly rooted in the language of the films", which is why they chose visual effects company Luma Pictures to animate the series since they previously designed and worked on Baby Groot for Vol. 2.
 Winderbaum highlighted how Lepore's experience working with stop motion animation translated to her directing computer-generated animation.
 When talking to Lepore, Gunn compared Baby Groot's poses and facial expressions to emojis due the character's face just having eyes and a mouth.

-Initial conceptions of the episodes in the storyboard and animatic stages resulted in the shorts being about five minutes.
+Initial conceptions of the episodes in the storyboard and animatic stages resulted in the shorts being about five minutes long.
 Lepore was aiming for each short to be approximately three minutes in length, and made refinements and "edited very carefully" to get them to that runtime.

 Music

-Daniele Luppi served as the composer for the first five shorts of I Am Groot.
+Daniele Luppi served as the composer for I Am Groot.
 Lepore chose Luppi to score the series given his past work with an electronic sound, which helped translate to the "strange" sound she was looking for.
 She added that his score "sounds like it came out of a Spaghetti Western with the same kind of patina on it from that era".
 Luppi used old microphones, keyboards, and other analog instruments to give his score an "authentic, more organic sound".
 A single featuring the songs "Groot Bossa Nova" and "Groot Tuttifrutti" from the shorts was released digitally by Marvel Music and Hollywood Records on August 4, 2022.

-Lepore wanted to feature music from the 1960s and 1970s, and looked at music from around the world instead of just the United States, to differ it from the music featured in the Guardians of the Galaxy films.
+Lepore wanted to feature music from the 1960s and 1970s, and looked at music from around the world instead of just the United States, to differentiate it from the music featured in the Guardians of the Galaxy films.
 Licensed songs in the series include "In the Hall of the Mountain Queen" by Raymond Scott in "Groot's First Steps", which Lepore noted instantly gives the short a "really weird flavor, this spacey, early electro feel", "Ran Kan Kan" by Tito Puente in "Groot's Pursuit", and "You Can Get It If You Really Want" by Jimmy Cliff in "Magnum Opus".

+In the second season, "Groot's Sweet Treat" includes "The Entertainer" by Scott Joplin, a common song used by ice cream trucks, and is augmented into "a ridiculous '90s club banger", with the episode also featuring Mikky Ekko singing the end credits song.
+Luppi created a chip tune track for the video game Groot is playing in the "Groot Noses Around" short.